Medications and Drugs

 Levofloxacin is used to treat bacterial infections of the skin, sinuses, kidneys, bladder, or prostate.
-Levofloxacin is also used to treat bacterial infections that cause bronchitis or pneumonia, and to treat people who have been exposed to anthrax.
+Levofloxacin is also used to treat bacterial infections that cause bronchitis or pneumonia, and to treat people who have been exposed to anthrax or plague.

 Levofloxacin may also be used for purposes not listed in this medication guide.

 oval, pink, imprinted with 7292, TEVA

 What are the possible side effects of levofloxacin (Levaquin, Levaquin Leva-Pak)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.